 Each method of deployment (workflow-based or MDM) requires a certain amount of configuration in front of the Mac.

-For workflow-based deployments, the Mac is restarted into the recovery partition and the workflow selector is launched in recovery.
+For workflow-based deployments, the Mac is restarted into the recovery partition.
+The workflow selector is launched in recovery.
 After the Mac is set up, and if the Mac is enrolled in MDM, the enrollment must be accepted by opening System Preferences (for UAMDM) or by setting up Remote Management in the Setup Assistant.
-UAMDM can be accepted over screen sharing (as of 10.14 or later).
+UAMDM can be accepted over screen sharing (as of macOS 10.14 or later).

 For MDM-based deployments, if the Mac is assigned an MDM server in Device Enrollment, Remote Management must be set up in the Setup Assistant locally on the Mac.
 For manual MDM enrollments, the MDM configuration profile must be installed from macOS Finder.